 The Team's statute defines 5 specific objectives to guide the Team's work.
-Table 5 lists each objective alongside corresponding 2021 activities and 2021 goals.
-Goals for 2021 were documented in the Team's 2020 Process Evaluation Report.
+Table 5 lists each objective alongside corresponding FY 2024 activities.

 Table 5.
-Statutory Objectives, Team Activities, and Future Goals
+Statutory Objectives and Team Activities

-Table 5.
-Statutory Objectives, Tear Statutory Objectives 2021 Activities 2022 Goals Review trends and patterns of domestic violence related homicides and sexual assault related homicides in New Team compared patterns of risk factors and case characteristics across 2018 homicide and suicide cases.
-Complete Team activity for 2018 deaths, and Continue multi-year data entry Mexico Research assistant added 2018 cases to data entry (2006-2018). and comparison of these characteristics (deaths occurring between 2005 and 2018).
-Evaluate the responses of government and nongovernment service delivery systems and Team compared system interventions preceding these deaths for both victim and offender and compared criminal charges Complete Team activity for 2018 deaths, and offer recommendations for improvement of the responses and prosecution outcomes for 2018 homicides.
-Continue compilation of intervention response variables for deaths occurring in 2018.
-Coordinator compiled intervention response variables for deaths occurring in 2018.
-Identify and characterize high- risk groups for the purpose of recommending developments in Team identified risk factors for each 2018 reviewed death, Complete activity for 2019 deaths, and public policy Coordinator compiled lethality risk variables for each case reviewed.
-Coordinator also updated the research reference table on lethality risk factors (See Appendix 1).
-Continue to monitor research on lethality risk factors and maintain list of research publications.
-Collect statistical data in a consistent and uniform manner on the occurrence of domestic Team utilized standardized form for collecting and reporting case data for each 2018 reviewed death.
-Complete activity for 2019 deaths, and violence related homicides and sexual assault related homicides Research assistant updated database including all data elements and team feedback, for all reviewed 2018 cases.
-Maintain database of collected data elements (including the Team's feedback), enter case data for 2019.
-Improve collaboration between tribal, state and local agencies and organizations to develop initiatives to prevent domestic violence Team worked toward improved collaboration through organizational representation in Team membership, by monitoring community and agency prevention and intervention activities statewide, and by providing recommendations derived from multi-disciplinary case review discussion Continue to assess ways in which organizations are working together to improve both prevention efforts and response to domestic violence.
+Statutory Objectives 2024 Activities Review trends and patterns of domestic violence related homicides and sexual assault Team compared patterns of risk factors and case characteristics across 2010-2020 homicide cases. related homicides in New Mexico Reviewed cases were added to database.
+Evaluate the responses of government and nongovernment service delivery systems and offer Team compared system interventions preceding these deaths for both victim and offender and compared criminal charges and prosecution outcomes for 2010-2020 homicides. recommendations for improvement of the responses Intervention response variables for reviewed cases were compiled and added to database.
+Identify and characterize high-risk groups for the purpose of recommending Team identified risk factors for each 2010-2020 reviewed death, developments in public policy Lethality risk variables for each case reviewed were compiled and added to the database.
+Collect statistical data in a consistent and uniform manner on the occurrence of Team utilized standardized form for collecting and reporting case data for each 2010-2020 reviewed death. domestic violence related homicides and sexual assault related homicides Updated database with all data elements and team feedback, for all cases reviewed in FY 2024.
+Improve collaboration between tribal, state and local agencies and organizations to develop initiatives to prevent domestic violence Team worked toward improved collaboration through organizational representation in Team membership, by monitoring community and agency prevention and intervention activities statewide, and by providing recommendations derived from multi-disciplinary case review discussion.